Angus MacAskill: Early life

 He was known in his home community of St. Anns as "Gille Mòr" (translated to "Big Boy").
 He was also known to many as the "Cape Breton Giant" or simply "Giant MacAskill".

-When MacAskill was approximately 14 years old he travelled on a fishing schooner from St. Anns to North Sydney and the crew took him along to a dance.
+When MacAskill was approximately 14 years old, he travelled on a fishing schooner from St. Anns to North Sydney, where the crew took him along to a dance.
 An altercation with a dancer led to MacAskill striking his tormentor's jaw with his fist.
 The man landed in the middle of the floor and was unconscious for so long the other dancers thought he was dead.
-When the captain returned to his schooner he found MacAskill on his knees praying that he had not killed the man.
+When the captain returned to his schooner, he found MacAskill on his knees praying that he had not killed the man.

 Adult career

-MacAskill has no verified feats of strength and many stories regarding this are subject to exaggeration and added speculation over time, some stories can't even agree where the event took place.

 There are various accounts of an incident with an anchor that may have taken place in New York or New Orleans.
 French sailors apparently taunted MacAskill to lift an anchor lying on the wharf, which was estimated to weigh 2200–2700 lb.
 MacAskill easily did so and walked down the wharf with it, but one of the anchor's flukes caught in one of his shoulders, crippling him.
 However, this was not the cause of his death, as he lived for many years thereafter.

-MacAskill was rumoured with an ability to carry barrels weighing over 350 lb apiece under each arm or reputedly able to lift a hundredweight, i.e. 112 lb, with two fingers and hold it at arm's length for ten minutes.
+MacAskill was rumoured to be able to carry barrels weighing over 350 lb apiece under each arm or reputedly able to lift a hundredweight, i.e. 112 lb, with two fingers and hold it at arm's length for ten minutes.

 In 1849, he entered show business and went to work for P. T. Barnum's circus, appearing next to General Tom Thumb.
-In 1853 he toured the West Indies and Cuba.
+In 1853, he toured the West Indies and Cuba.
 Queen Victoria heard stories about MacAskill's great strength and invited him to appear before her to give a demonstration at Windsor Castle, after which she proclaimed him to be "the tallest, stoutest and strongest man to ever enter the palace", and presented him with two gold rings in appreciation.

 The fishermen of St. Anns envied MacAskill's strength.
 While they laboriously bailed their boats, MacAskill set his weight under his two-ton boat, tipped it on its beam ends and reportedly emptied the bilge water.
 He reportedly single-handedly set a 40 ft mast into a schooner.
 He was also said to have been able to lift a fully grown horse over a four-foot fence.

 After a show business career demonstrating his size and strength in Europe and North America, he returned to his home community of Englishtown and purchased a gristmill, a general store and several other properties.